How do you start fitness training after years of inactivity?

 This mental preparation creates a resilient foundation that sustains you through the inevitable ups and downs of returning to fitness.
 By addressing these psychological aspects upfront, you’re building the emotional tools needed to navigate challenges and maintain long-term commitment to your health.

-What’s the safest way to start exercising after a long break?
+What’s the safest way to start exercising again after years of inactivity?

-Safety should be your primary concern when returning to exercise, as your enthusiasm may outpace your body’s current capabilities.
+Safety should be your primary concern when returning to exercise after a long break, as your enthusiasm may outpace your body’s current capabilities.
 A systematic approach protects you from injury while building sustainable habits:

 • Medical clearance: Consult a healthcare provider if you’re over 40, have existing health conditions, or haven’t exercised in over a year to identify any restrictions or modifications needed

-• Progressive overload application: Follow the 10% rule by increasing exercise duration or intensity by no more than 10% each week to prevent overuse injuries
+• Progressive overload application: Build your training in a clear sequence: first increase duration (add minutes to each session), then increase frequency (add an extra session per week), and only then begin to raise intensity.
+Follow the 10% rule by increasing exercise duration or intensity by no more than 10% each week to prevent overuse injuries.

 • Form prioritisation: Focus on proper technique over speed or weight, potentially working with a qualified trainer to establish correct movement patterns